 Windows Defender is lightweight and does a good job at detecting threats, but it does leak some false positives and occasionally gives users the option to execute malware rather than blocking it entirely.

-Your system is secure with Windows Defender, but if you want added piece of mind, it might be worth investing in an additional safeguard.
+Your system is secure with Windows Defender, but if you want added piece of mind, it might be worth investing in an additional safeguard that Bitdefender Plus and the other best Windows 10 antivirus packages afford.